Eli Ankou: Houston Texans (second stint)

-On October 19, 2020, Ankou was claimed off waivers by the Texans and placed on the exempt/commissioner permission list.
+On October 19, 2020, Ankou was claimed off waivers by the Houston Texans and placed on the exempt/commissioner permission list.
 On October 26, he was activated from the exempt/commissioner permission list.

 Dallas Cowboys

 On November 2, 2020, Ankou was traded to the Dallas Cowboys in exchange for a 7th round draft pick (#245-Andrew Stueber) in the 2022 NFL draft.
 He was acquired to provide depth after the release of defensive tackle Dontari Poe and to help improve a defensive line that was struggling to stop the run.
 He appeared in 7 games as a backup, tallying 5 tackles and one quarterback pressure.
 He wasn't re-signed after the season.

 Atlanta Falcons

 On May 17, 2021, Ankou signed with the Atlanta Falcons.
-He was waived on June 17, 2021.
+He was waived by the Falcons on June 17.

 Buffalo Bills

 On June 22, 2021, Ankou signed with the Buffalo Bills.
-He was waived on August 15.
+He was waived by the Bills on August 15.